Crio-Bytes/Miscellaneous/Building_a_Decoupled_Voice_Assistant/README.md

 > Refer `src/activity-3/script.js` in this folder.

+The front-end that we have implemented looks like this:

+> Refer `images/activity-3/activity-3.gif` in this folder.

 At the end of this activity, you would have built the interface which an user can use to interact with your assistant.

 ## Activity 4 - Interface the Assistant with your Backend